Domestic violence surges in locked down Europe: WHO

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-COPENHAGEN: Emergency services across Europe have seen a sharp rise in domestic abuse calls under sweeping coronavirus lockdowns imposed across the continent, the World Health Organisation’s regional office said on Thursday.
+COPENHAGEN: Emergency services across Europe have seen a sharp rise in domestic abuse calls under sweeping coronavirus lockdowns imposed across the continent, the World Health Organization´s regional office said Thursday.

-Billions of people are subject to some form of stay-at-home orders across the globe, and experts say women and children are particularly vulnerable to abuse in lockdown.